Blane245/musicgenerator/README.md

 The room concentrator gain output is routed to an volume, equalizer, and compressor, and to the final destination (either computer speakers for preview or a output stream for recording).

-# Application structure
+# Application Structure

 The CMG application provides several features:
-1. User definition of the all of the attributes of global generation environment, including room volume, equalizer, and compressor.
+1. User definition of the all of the attributes of global generation environment, including room volume, reverb, equalizer, and compressor.
 2. Display of a timeline that can be panned and zoomed, and shows the progress during preview.
 A interval can be defined that will select generators to be recorded or previewed.
-3. User creation, deletion, and maintenance of tracks including track renaming, solo, and mute
+3. User creation, deletion, and maintenance of tracks including track renaming, solo, muting and repositioning
 4. User creation, deletion, and maintenance of generators, including all attributes of each generator.
 5. Preview and Record functions.
-During either preview, only the characteristics of the room volume, reverb, equalizer, and compressor may be changed.
+During preview, the characteristics of the room volume, reverb, equalizer, and compressor may be changed.
 6. The ability save and load a defined computer music generation scenario.

 The figure below illustrates the class structure of the application.
 It is implemented as a Vite client using TypeScript.
 A webserver is used to access a library of soundfont files.

 ![CMG Component Diagram](ClassDiagram.png)

 The application is designed around the user interface and supported by a context.
 The three parts of the application are the header, body, and footer.
+Preview and Generator Dialog functions are implemented at the top level to facilitate interaction between composition maintenance and preview displays

 ## Component Structure
 Classes are used to define sound generator objects (Silent, Algorithmic, AudioFile) that are persisted in files while the user interface and sound generation are implemented through React functions.
 The general structure of the classes are